danielsha91/auction_project/README.txt

 List of Relations
 - Item (id, name, buyPrice, firstPrice, started, ends, sellerId, description)
     - key: {id}
-- Category (id, tag)
-    - key: {id}
-- ItemCategory (itemId, categoryId)
+- ItemCategory (itemId, category)
-    - key: {itemId, categoryId}
+    - key: {itemId, category}
 - AuctionUser (id, rating, location, country)
     - key: {id}
-- Bid (id, itemId, bidderId, bidTime, price)
+- Bid (itemId, bidderId, bidTime, price)
-    - key: {id}, {bidderId, bidTime}
+    - key: {itemId, bidderId, bidTime}
-    -- assume one bidder can only bid for one item at each given time
+    -- one bidder can only bid for one item at each given time

 List of completely nontrivial functional dependencies
 - Item
-    - none if excluding id->{all other attributes}
+    - none if excluding {id}->{all other attributes}
-- Category
-    - none if excluding id->tag
 - ItemCategory
     - none, since all attributes combined forms key
 - AuctionUser
-    - none if excluding id->{all other attributes}
+    - none if excluding {id}->{all other attributes}
 - Bid
-    - {bidderId, bidTime} -> {itemId, price}
+    - none if excluding {itemId, bidderId, bidTime} -> {price}

-Are all of your relations in Boyce-Codd Normal Form (BCNF)?
-If not, either redesign them and start over, or explain why you feel it is advantageous to use non-BCNF relations.
 BCNF
-- Bid is not in BCNF
+- All the relations are in BCNF.
-    - Because currently I assume one bideer can only bid for one item at each given time.
-There is the possibility that in the future our business needs to drop this assumption, then a separate id attribute will save us from changing the database schema.

 List of nontrivial multivalued dependencies
 - Item
-    - none
-- Category
     - none
 - ItemCategory
     - none